 The decision to brand a hotel, the selection of the brand (if any), and the selection of the manager are all interrelated and essential decisions for the hotel owner.
 The outcome of the decision will have a lasting impact not only on the current income and success of the hotel, but on the ultimate value of the property.

 We use the practical experience gained from helping clients with more than $60 billion of hotel transactions and more than 1,000 hotel management and franchise agreements to provide guidance in assessing the relative cost and benefit involved in each such decision.
 Our clients find it helpful in confidently making their business decisions to be able to tap this virtual database of market terms and solutions from more than 25 years of hotel transactional deal making.

 More information about hotel branding and management

 The right hotel brand and management agreement can be the difference between success and failure of a hotel.
 The Global Hospitality Group® at Jeffer Mangels Butler & Mitchell LLP has negotiated, renegotiated, litigated and advised on more than 1,000 hotel management and franchise agreements all over the world.
 To see how we help clients in this arena, please click here to see our brochure.

 We also have a rich library of free resources available on most topics of interest to people dealing with hotels.
 These are all available at www.HotelLawyer.com.

 For blog articles, scroll down any page of HotelLawyer.com and look on the right side.
-For example, you can see all the blog article on "Hotel Franchise & License Agreements" by clicking that link.
+For example, you can see all the blog articles on "Hotel Franchise & License Agreements" by clicking that link.
 The same goes for "Hotel Management Agreements" or any other subject you see listed down the right hand side of HotelLawyer.com.